gbouras13/WGS_TCGA_Kraken_Pipeline/README.md

 Other Notes
 ======

-* For offline use (e.g. Adelaide Uni HPC) - the conda envs need to be installed first on the login node in the pipeline directory
+* For offline only use (e.g. Adelaide Uni HPC) - the conda envs need to be installed first on the login node in the pipeline directory before running step 3. above.

 ```console
 snakemake -c 1 -s wgs_runner.smk --use-conda --config Output=my_output_dir/ --conda-create-envs-only --conda-frontend conda